Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Introduction

 \section{Introduction}

-The tetragonal (C$_{4\text v}$) compound \CR~has been added to the list of heavy fermion systems with complex symmetry breaking phases at low temperature and fields.
-Primarily superconductivity (SC) was discovered \cite{khim:21} with $T_c=0.3$ K and proposed \cite{landaeta:22,ogata:23,semeniuk:23} to be of unconventional nature, in particular for field along c-axis it was suggested that a transition between even and odd parity state takes place in an external field.
-This transition is claimed to be connected to the lack of local inversion symmetry at the f-electron sites.
-Furthermore the SC phase was found to be surrounded by other phases which break the symmetry in the normal state \cite{hafner:22,mishra:22,semeniuk:23,chajewski:24} with a zero-field $T_0=0.5\,\rm K$ which is a familiar scenario for heavy fermion compounds \cite{thalmeier:04}.
-As for the SC phase what kind of order parameters are involved is still unidentified but $\mu$SR experiments suggests that spontaneous magnetic moments are formed below $T_0$ although their size is still unknown\cite{khim:24}.
-The magnetic order has been excluded to be of FM type \cite{hafner:22,semeniuk:23} but the ordering wave vector is so far not known, we may conjecture that it is of AF type.
-Furthermore NMR experiments \cite{kitagawa:22} indicate that magnetism should be of the easy-plane type, judging from spin fluctuations in the disordered phase.
-Like SC, this unidentified phase appearing below $T_0$ has, however, a striking a-c axis anisotropy of the phase boundary that seems incompatible with conventional antiferromagnetism.
-Therefore additional degrees of freedom of 4f electrons have to be involved, a natural candidate are higher order multipoles supported by the Ce$^{3+}$ ($J=5/2$) CEF states.
-The latter consist of three Kramers doublets where the lower two may be considered to form a quasi-quartet.
+The tetragonal (C$_{4\text v}$) compound CeRh$_2$As$_2$ has been added to the list of heavy fermion systems with complex symmetry breaking phases at low temperature and fields.
+Primarily superconductivity (SC) was discovered~\cite{khim:21} with $T_\text c=0.3\,\rm K$ and proposed~\cite{landaeta:22,ogata:23,semeniuk:23} to be of unconventional nature, in particular for field along the c-axis it was suggested that a transition between even and odd parity state takes place in an external field.
+This transition is claimed to be connected to the locally noncentrosymmetric crystal symmetry~\cite{fischer:23} as shown in Fig.~\ref{fig:cryst} and exemplified by the lack of local inversion symmetry at the f-electron sites.
+This has, however, negligible influence on the localized 4f electrons since CEF potentials which are odd under inversion have no effect within the f-electron subspace.
+Furthermore the SC phase was found to be surrounded by other phases which break the symmetry in the normal state~\cite{hafner:22,mishra:22,semeniuk:23,chajewski:24} with a zero-field $T_0=0.5\,\rm K$ which is a familiar scenario for heavy fermion compounds~\cite{thalmeier:04}.
+As for the SC phase what kind of order parameters are involved is still unidentified but $\mu$SR experiments suggests that spontaneous magnetic moments are formed below $T_0$ although their size is still unknown~\cite{khim:24}.
+The magnetic order has been excluded to be of FM type~\cite{hafner:22,semeniuk:23} but the ordering wave vector is so far not known, we may conjecture that it is of AF type.
+This may be drawn from calculated Fermi surface nesting properties~\cite{wu:24} and observed spin fluctuation peaks~\cite{chen:24a} at the AF wave vector $\bq=(\pi,\pi)$.
+Furthermore NMR experiments~\cite{kitagawa:22} indicate that magnetism should be of the easy-plane type, judging from spin fluctuations in the disordered phase.
+Like SC, this unidentified phase appearing below $T_0$ has, however, a striking a-c axis anisotropy of the phase boundary shown in Fig.~\ref{fig:tcr-exp} that is incompatible with conventional antiferromagnetism.
+It cannot be explained by a simple exchange anisotropy associated with the $C_{4v}$ CEF ground state doublet.
+Firstly the anisotropy is only moderate as expressed by similar dipolar ground state matrix elements in both directions.
+Secondly such anisotropy can never lead to the appearance of another high-field phase with {\it strongly increasing} ordering temperature as is observed for in-plane field in Fig.~\ref{fig:tcr-exp}.
+This requires the presence of additional degrees of freedom to be involved.
+A natural candidate are quadrupoles supported by the Ce$^{3+}$ ($J=5/2$) CEF states that consist of three Kramers doublets where the lower two may be considered to form a quasi-quartet.
+At the end of Sec.~\ref{sec:CEFmodel} we argue in detail which kind of quadrupole can be candidate.